wp-plugins/wp-classified/language/readme.txt

 define('WPLANG', 'en_US');

 If you translate the plugin in your language, please send me the language file so that I can add to the next version of the plugin.

+    * Email: wpclassified@forgani.com

 Thanks,
 4gani